 Georgetown is one of the most western neighborhoods in downtown Washington, located in the Northwest quadrant of DC.
 It is bound by Rock Creek Parkway to the east, Whitehaven and Reservoir Roads to the north, Foundry Branch Park to the west, and the Potomac River to the south.
 The Foggy Bottom-GWU metro station, serviced by the Blue and Orange lines, is within walking distance.
 Metro and Circulator buses frequent the community.
 Georgetown real estate is just a short walk to the Rosslyn section of Arlington, Virginia.

-Georgetown offers a bustling community vibe, a happening waterfront, first-class shopping and plentiful fine dining options.
-Its Business Improvement District offers outdoor fitness class and movies.
+Georgetown offers a bustling community vibe, a happening waterfront, first-class shopping, and plentiful fine dining options.
+Its Business Improvement District offers outdoor fitness classes and movies.
 Georgetown shoppers will find a mix of trendy, high-end boutiques as well as national chain stores.
 The Georgetown French Market features 40 locally-owned merchants selling discounted items and unique finds.
 The popular Taste of Georgetown event takes place every September, with more than 30 participating restaurants.

 Georgetown’s famed Blues Alley is the oldest, continuously-operated jazz club in the country and draws internally recognized musicians.
 Georgetown University offers plenty of cultural events and sports action.
 The Georgetown Piano Bar showcases two of the area’s most well-known pianists, Hunter Lang and Spencer Bates, and other live entertainers.

-Start with a glass of Italian wine at Via Umbria, a combination market, cafe, and restaurant housed a rustic farmhouse.
+Start with a glass of Italian wine at Via Umbria, a combination market, cafe, and restaurant, housed in a rustic farmhouse.
 History lovers will enjoy a visit to 1789, a Federal-style, antique-filled restaurant serving new American cuisine, as well as Martin’s Tavern – where JFK is rumored to have gotten engaged to Jackie O. For amazing seafood, try Fiola Mare along the bustling Georgetown waterfront.
 End your night at Eno’s Wine Bar, which celebrates wine, cheese, and chocolate!
-We also love The Rye Bar at Rosewood Washington DC hotel, the rooftop bar at The Graham Hotel and the Living Room at the Ritz Georgetown.
+We also love The Rye Bar at Rosewood Washington DC hotel, the rooftop bar at The Graham Hotel, and the Living Room at the Ritz Georgetown.
 If you’re looking for a fantastic Sunday Brunch, don’t miss the spread at The Four Seasons.